 As a condition of purchasing any cross country ski or snowshoe pass or ticket, the passholder must read and agree to the Pass Release Agreement/Waiver.
 The Release waivers can be reviewed here:

 The Cross Country Responsibility Code provides the basic rules of conduct and must be followed by all using the terrain, and is consistent across all Ski Areas of Western Canada.

 Stay on the marked snowshoe trail and stay off the Nordic ski trails.
-All trails have been signed with corresponding colors to mark the trails (red, blue, orange, purple).
+All trails have been signed with corresponding colours to mark the trails (red, blue, orange, purple).
 The distances and difficulties can be found on the ski area map as they do not use the traditional Green, Blue, Black trail rating system of difficulty.
-When snowshoeing remember that adventuring in the mountains can be more difficult terrain than you may be used to please be prepared and read “the know before you go” section below.
+When snowshoeing remember that adventuring in the mountains can be more difficult terrain than you may be used to; please be prepared and read “the know before you go” section below.

 Know before you go!